(PBIS) Positive Behavioral Interventions & Supports Program

 Students who win a PBIS t-shirt each month will have their picture taken wearing the shirt.
 This picture will be displayed on our “Galaxy of Stars” wall in our main hallway.

 Student Consequences for Inappropriate Behavior

 A verbal notice will be given to students indicating a violation of school-wide behavioral expectations has occurred.
 Students will be given the opportunity to correct the behavior before further action is taken.

 If a minor behavioral infraction occurs, staff members will complete the “Minor Problem Behavior” section of the Office Referral Form.
 An individual conference between the student and staff member will be held to make the student aware of his/her poor judgment regarding a particular incident.
 This will provide the opportunity for discussing possible alternatives available for the student to correct the problem.
 Students will bring the Office Referral Form home for parent review.

 If a major behavioral infraction occurs, staff members will complete the “Major Problem Behavior” section of the Office Referral Form and the student will be immediately sent to the principal’s office.
 The principal will investigate the incident(s) and determine the appropriate action(s) to resolve the issue.
 Additionally, three (3) minor problem behaviors within one month equals a major problem behavior.
 All major problem behavior referrals require a parent signature.

 Behavior expectations are exposed clearly throughout the building.
-See the below posters that are posted in the building for children to see all throughout the day.
+See the posters below that are posted in the building for children to see all throughout the day.
 The expectations on the posters are also discussed in our PBIS assemblies.

 PBIS Committee Members: